 Associate Vice President, Office of Research and Sponsored Programs, or designee

-Dean of the Library or designee;
+Dean of the Library or designee (ex officio, non-voting);

-Director of Instructional Technology or designee; and,
+Director of Instructional Technology or designee (ex officio, non-voting); and,

-Four tenured faculty members elected by the Academic Senate, serving staggered two-year terms.
+Four Six tenured faculty members elected by the Academic Senate, serving staggered two-year terms.

+One lecturer representative

+One student representative

 4.3 Questions Related to University Ownership

 In the event there is a question as to whether the University has a valid ownership interest in Intellectual Property, the Creator(s) shall disclose such Intellectual Property in writing to the University in accordance with Section 4.4 below.
 Such disclosure is without prejudice to the Creator's ownership claim.
-The University will provide the Creator with a statement as to the University's ownership interest.
+The University will provide the Creator with a statement as to the University's ownership interest consistent with sections 3.1.1, 3.1.2, and 3.4.1 of this policy.

 4.4 Disclosure